mistweaverco/kulala.nvim/docs/docs/usage/authentication.md

 is a suite of Microsoft security protocols that provides authentication, integrity, and confidentiality to users.

-Basic, Digest, NTLM, Negotiate, Bearer Token and
+Basic, Digest, NTLM, Negotiate, Bearer Token,
-AWS Signature V4 are supported.
+AWS Signature V4 and SSL Client Certificates are supported.

 ## Basic Authentication